 The last time I tried to throw away her stash of toilet paper rolls, she talked me into making a Father’s Day gift with them instead.

 I made a valiant attempt recently to keep her from hoarding the leftover tubes from used up rolls of toilet paper and paper towels.
 She insisted they were to be used to make a present for Father’s Day.
 It seemed highly unlikely to me that such scraps could be turned into something that anyone (even a doting father) would want, but “Ask the iPhone, Mommyo.”

 I will allow you to imagine my chagrin (and my daughter’s glee) when my Google search immediately pulled up Parenting’s 7 Easy-to-Make Gifts for Father’s Day, which included this pen holder made of old toilet paper and paper towel tubes.

-It turned out to be too complicated for my daughter to make, but no worries, “You can make it, Mommyo.”
+It was too complicated for my four-year-old to make, but no worries, “You can make it, Mommyo.”
 And so I did, using up a good bit of old wrapping paper, two of my daughter’s hoarded toilet paper tubes, the tube from some gift wrap ribbon, a piece of old rick rack that I inherited from my grandmother years and years ago, a bit of cardboard from a recently delivered package, and an embarrassingly copious quantity of glue.
 (Thankfully, Elmer’s really does dry clear.
 I just wish it also dried flat.)